KissLog-net/KissLog.Documentation/source/on-premises/kisslog-backend/configuration/index.rst

    :header-rows: 1

    * - Ignore.UrlPathPatterns
-   * - An array of Regex patterns used to identify requests which should be ignored based on the url path
+   * - An array of Regex patterns used to identify requests which should be ignored based on the url path.

 .. list-table::
    :header-rows: 1

    * - Ignore.ResponseContentTypePatterns
-   * - An array of Regex patterns used to identify requests which should be ignored based on the ``Response.Content-Type`` header
+   * - An array of Regex patterns used to identify requests which should be ignored based on the ``Response.Content-Type`` header.

 Obfuscate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^